 Your Apple iPhone contains sensitive user information - such as your emails, photos, and payment details - and protecting your phone with a passcode can stop unauthorized users from accessing the data on it.

-In this article, we’ll show you how to change your Apple iPhone passcode and how to unlock your iPhone if you’ve forgotten your code.
+This article will show you how to change your Apple iPhone passcode and unlock your iPhone if you’ve forgotten your code.

 How to change your Apple iPhone password